 Simply put, that means there is a "strong mayor" and "weak council" in Brick.
 The mayor acts as a chief executive, while the council controls the purse strings.
 It also means, however, that while elected council members set policy and are responsible for passing the municipal budget, they are not empowered to make such appointments as municipal attorney, engineer and some other professional services providers.

-Mayor Stephen C. Acropolis said Brick will continue to retain the services of Gilmore & Monahan, a locally influential, GOP-aligned law firm that may not have been the first choice of the four Democrats who won a majority in the November council elections.
+Mayor Stephen C. Acropolis said Brick will continue to retain the services of Gilmore & Monahan, a locally influential, GOP-aligned law firm that may not have been the first choice of the four Democrats who in the November council elections.
 He said Birdsall Engineering will continue on as the township's engineer services provider.
 There is little wiggle room for the council to oppose certain professional appointments, no matter how they may feel about them, the mayor said.

 "The courts have held that the township council cannot hold up the administrative functions, or the running of the township," said Acropolis.
 "The council's powers really lie with the budget."